Juncheng-Li/AABKoala/README.md

 # Automated Audit Benchmarking System - By Team Koala
-Bacause of the increament of the audit data, a normal Excel table is not capable of handling the and increasingly complex audit process and data analysis conducted by the ARPANSA.
+Bacause of the increament of the audit data, a regular Excel file is not capable of handling the increasingly complex data structure and audit process conducted by the ARPANSA.
 As a result, a database is urgently required.
-This project normalises the Excel data into a Mysql database schema and implemented a backend to automate the "IMRT" and "3DRT" analysis process.

-Additionally, an local program is developed as a substitution of front-end to allow user to run the automated process.
+This project normalised the Excel data into a Mysql database schema and implemented a backend that automates the "IMRT" and "3DRT" analysis process.
+In addition, an local program is developed as a substitution of front-end to allow user to run the automated process with various options.

 ## List of files
 ```